-- The dates and times of the shift(s), booking reference number noted if applicable. - The duration of the assignment and confirmation of pay rates. - Details of location, client/service user or establishment, address and contact details. - Details of the tasks you will be expected to undertake. - Any other information, e.g. details of Care Plan; Health & Safety information.
+- The dates and times of the shift(s), booking reference number noted if applicable. - The duration of the assignment and confirmation of pay rates. - Details of location, client/service user or establishment, address and contact details. - Details of the tasks you will be expected to undertake. - Post-registration qualification verification checks to ensure clinical competence - Any other information, e.g. details of Care Plan; Health & Safety information.

-3.5 Payment Process - Accurately and On Time
+3.6 Payment Process - Accurately and On Time